Verdoner/moodle-semester-project/README.md

 ## Accessing Moodle and phpMyAdmin
 Once Moodle is started, you can access the following services from your web browser:
-- Moodle: Navigate to http://localhost:8000 to view the Moodle.
+- **Moodle**: Navigate to http://localhost:8000 to view Moodle.
-- phpMyAdmin: Navigate to http://localhost:8080 to access the phpMyAdmin interface for managing the database.
+- **phpMyAdmin**: Navigate to http://localhost:8080 to access the phpMyAdmin interface for managing the database.

 ## Access Docker Terminal in Ubuntu
 1. To open a terminal inside Docker, confirm you're in the cloned directory, e.g., `/home/USERNAME/moodle-2`.